franciscorafart/learning-notes/comptia/a+/QA-core2.md

     - WPA2/3 or WPA3 Personal / WPA2/3-PSK with a pre-shared key
     - WPA2/3 Enterprise or WPA2/3-802.1X => Uses Authentication server.

+- To remove Malware from Windows machine:
+    - WinRe
+        - Windows Recovery Environment.
+Very powerful command line you can run without starting the whole OS.
+Access to all files in OS, dangerous way to remove malware.
+Complete control.
+        - Copy, rename or replace files from OS
+        - Enable or Disable services
+        - You can start WinRE
+            1. From Windows itself.
+Shift + Restart button on Start menu. => Find installation media for version of Windows and boot from there.
+            2. Restart in Advanced Startup
+            Window 10: Startup mode Settings -> Update & Security -> Recovery -> Advanced Startup
+            After reboot, in blue screen options:  Trobuleshoot -> Advanced -> Command Prompt

+- Only warantee of removing Malware -> Fresh install of the OS or restore from the known-good backup
+- To prevent Shoulder Surfing => Privacy filter on screen (only allows to see it from the front)
+- On-path attack (Man-in-the-middle).
+Redirects traffic.
+    - ARP poisoning: On-path attack on a local subnet.
+        Each device has an ARP cache with list of IP addresses and MAC addresses associated to those devices
+        - Device broadcasts "Who is 192.168.1.1" for example, when communicating with a device and the device with that IP address responds with its MAC address, which is cached by the requestin device.
+        - No security associated to the ARP broadcast and its response => This alows for an attacker's device to sit in the middle of communication between host and router.
+        - Requires attacker to be in the local network and on the same IP subnet
+    - On path browser attack: Malware installed in the browser.
+- Password attacks
+    - Some apps store passords in plain text => Never store passwords as plain text.
+    - How to store password?
+        - Hash: Fixed length string - message digest or fingerprint.
+Hasing function with no collision ideal.
+            - Original password can't be recovered from the hash => Perfect for passwords to avoid deriving the password.
+            - Sha-256 hashing function used in many applications
+            - Brute force can be done to try figuring out hash stored
+        - Dictionary attack: Hash of real words
+- XSS
+    - Keep browser up to date
+    - As a developer => Validate all inputs to the application

 ## Comptia PBQs and Questions